classy-org/paired-frame/README.md

 ### targetOrigin

+_Required_

-**Required.** The origin of the frame being targeted, including protocol, hostname, and port (if different than the default expected for the protocol).
+The origin of the frame being targeted, including protocol, hostname, and port (if different than the default expected for the protocol).
 Only messages hailing from a counterpart at this origin will be trusted.

 ### targetWindow

+_Required_

-**Required.** A reference to the counterpart's window.
+A reference to the counterpart's window.
 When connecting from a host frame to an iframe, this is the iframe element's `contentWindow`.
 When connecting from an iframe to its host, this is `window.parent`.

 ### sendHeight